Course Outline

 • SWIFT operational users

-• Operations, payments, international trade, or treasury departments
+• Operations, payments, foreign trade, or treasury departments

 • Financial institutions that use SWIFT messaging in their daily operations